Teen Titans Go! To the Movies: Plot

-In Jump City, the Teen Titans arrive to stop Balloon Man but jump into a rap song to introduce themselves and become distracted, forcing the Justice League to intervene.
+In Jump City, the Teen Titans arrive to stop the Balloon Man but jump into a rap song to introduce themselves and become distracted, forcing the Justice League to intervene.
 They criticize the Titans for their childish behavior and inability to take their positions as superheroes seriously, raising the fact that they do not have a feature-length film to prove their legitimacy.

 At the premiere of Batman Again, the Titans' leader Robin is mocked and laughed at by the superhero audience after a misunderstanding leads him to assume that there is a film about him.
 When a supervillain named Slade breaks into S.T.A.R.
 Labs to steal a crystal, the Titans try to stop him, but he defeats and insults them.

 Beast Boy, Starfire, Cyborg, and Raven create a film about Robin to cheer him up but he gets upset, turns it off before watching the ending, and declares that they will go to Hollywood for a film.
 Upon arriving at Warner Bros.
 Studios, they encounter director Jade Wilson, who is responsible for all the superhero films.
 Jade rejects them because they lack an archnemesis.
+But she also says that she would make one of them if there weren't any other superheroes, so the Titans go back in time using the Time Cycles.
+However, this means that all of the supervillains take over the world and superhero movies aren’t being made anymore anyway, so they go back in time again to set things right.
 In order to have one, the Titans retrieve the crystal from Slade at Wayne Tech, however, Slade escapes, resolving Robin to split from his teammates.